 In storm events, rainwater can scour the surface of the pavement, rooftops, and other impervious surfaces.
 This stormwater runoff accumulates and transports pollutants and contaminants via stormwater drains to receiving waters and can degrade water quality.
 However, rainfall in the critical period is rare, and when rainfall occurs the temperature drops.
 Stormwater from point sources generally does not contribute to thermal impairments.
-Ecology issues National Pollutant Discharge Elimination System (NPDES) permits to larger entities that operate municipal separate storm sewer systems (MS4s) responsible for collecting, treating, and discharging stormwater to local streams and rivers.
+Ecology issues National Pollutant Discharge Elimination System (NPDES) permits to larger entities that Operate MS4s responsible for collecting, treating, and discharging stormwater to local streams and rivers.
+There are no MS4s in the South Fork Nooksack River drainage covered by NPDES permits.